 Numbness in the arm has many possible causes that range from mild to severe.
 Simply sitting or sleeping in the wrong position can restrict the blood flow or put excess pressure on a nerve, making the arm go numb.

-In this article, we discuss eight possible causes of arm numbness and their treatments.
+This article reviews nine possible causes of arm numbness and their treatments.

 Blocked or compressed blood vessels can interfere with blood circulation to and from the heart.
 Poor circulation can cause numbness and tingling in the arms, hands, legs, and feet.